 What to serve with guacamole

 There are many ways to enjoy this homemade guacamole recipe!
 Serve it as a standalone appetizer with tortilla chips, or as a tasty addition to Cilantro Lime Shrimp, Salsa Salmon with Lime, Chicken Enchiladas or any Tex-Mex dish.
-Don't forget the Fried Ice Cream in a Pan for dessert!
+Don't forget this Easy Fried Ice Cream Dessert!

 I also love serving guacamole on toast with Basted Eggs for a healthy breakfast.
 Did you know avocados have more potassium than bananas?